Tournia/tournia-site/README.md

 #### Vagrant tips
 Some tips for when you've got things working:

-- Every time you want to start your virtual Vagrant OS, just type: vagrant up For other commands, see [https://docs.vagrantup.com/v2/cli/index.html](https://docs.vagrantup.com/v2/cli/index.html)
+- Every time you want to start your virtual Vagrant OS, just type: *vagrant up*.
+You can open the virtual OS with *vagrant ssh*.
+For other commands, see [https://docs.vagrantup.com/v2/cli/index.html](https://docs.vagrantup.com/v2/cli/index.html)
 - You can change the Vagrant settings in the Vagrantfile in the repository (check the [docs](https://docs.vagrantup.com/v2/vagrantfile/index.html)), or the Vagrant_bootstrap.sh file for specific provisioning configuration ([docs](https://docs.vagrantup.com/v2/provisioning/index.html)).
 The Vagranfile also contains the default IP-adress, so you can change this if you want to.
 - You can make changes to files on your local hard-drive, which are synced with the virtual Vagrant machine (via the NFS protocol).
 However, it might take 1-2 seconds to synchronize, so if you don't immediately see your changes, wait a few seconds, and reload the page in your browser.
 - To update the Vagrant virtual machine, you can run the command vagrant *reload --provision* This runs the bash script (Vagrant_bootstrap.sh) again.
 You can also destroy the virtual machine, and re-create it by: *vagrant destroy* and *vagrant up*